 Long-standing conflicts between Fulani (Peuhl) herders and sedentary farmers of other ethnic groups sometimes resulted in violence.
 Incidents were commonly triggered by herders allowing their cattle to graze on farmlands or by farmers attempting to cultivate land set aside by local authorities for grazing.
 Government efforts at dialogue and mediation contributed to a decrease in such incidents.

-Many observers, including the Collective against Impunity and Stigmatization of Communities, noted an ethnic dynamic underscoring the violence in the country.
+Many observers, including CISC, noted an ethnic dynamic underscoring the violence in the country.
 Armed groups often recruited from the Fulani community, while most men allegedly killed by state-sponsored militias were Fulani because of their perceived support of extremist groups.

 There were reports the state-sponsored militias did not incorporate Fulani into their ranks, nor did Fulani seek to be included among the militias.
-This dynamic underscored the precarious situation for the Fulani, who lacked security in their community but were excluded from the state’s security effort, thereby fueling a perception of or actual experience of marginalization among the Fulani.
-The government conducted media campaigns to change attitudes toward the Fulani community.
+This dynamic underscored the precarious situation for the Fulani, who lacked security in their community but were excluded from the state’s security effort, thereby fueling a perception of or actual marginalization among the Fulani.
+The transition government conducted media campaigns to change attitudes toward the Fulani community.
 It sponsored several media outreach efforts and awareness campaigns against the stigmatization of ethnic groups.
-In what observers understood to be a reference to the Fulani, President Kabore spoke against the “stigmatization of entire communities” on several occasions.

 Birth Registration: Citizenship derives either from birth within the country’s territory or through a parent.
 Parents generally did not register births immediately, particularly in the rural areas; lack of registration sometimes resulted in denial of public services, including access to school.
 To address the problem, the government periodically organized registration drives and issued belated birth certificates.